ActionScripted/Genericons/readme.md

 Genericons Provisions
 ===

-Genericons are vector icons embedded in a webfont designed to be clean and simple keeping with a generic aesthetic and were originall created by Automattic (http://genericons.com/ and https://github.com/Automattic/Genericons).
+Genericons are vector icons embedded in a webfont designed to be clean and simple keeping with a generic aesthetic and were originally created by Automattic ([Site](http://genericons.com/), [GitHub](https://github.com/Automattic/Genericons)).
 Use genericons for instant HiDPI, to change icon colors on the fly, or even with CSS effects such as drop-shadows or gradients!

-Genericons are awesome but their development is a bit cautious (rightfully so).
-Genericons Provisions aims to contribute new glyphs and offer ways for developers to deploy their own versions or contribute to existing ones using provided source files in a more expedient manner.
+Genericons Provisions aims to contribute new glyphs and offer ways for developers to deploy their own versions or contribute to existing ones using provided source files.

 Feedback